 So, this is really unfortunate.
 It sucks, actually.
 A grand piece of Americana and Oklahoma pop culture is now for sale on the Internet.
 (I guess.)
 Early reports said a local company, City Glass, bought it, but the contact for the sale is in Ohio.
 Nice.
 It’s probably going to end up in some sign museum in Nevada or on some movie set in L.A.
 It’s too bad the pop culture museum that’s in the works for Tulsa, OK Pop, couldn’t negotiate a purchase.
 Here is the promotional flyer from the sellers.
 Thankfully, they’re taking care of it!

 Unfortunately, this isn’t the first time Oklahoma has failed at cultural preservation.
 Which reminds me, when I worked at Tinker in the 1990s, the guy in the office next to me was in charge of cultural resources for the base.
-Tinker has a number of World War II-era buildings that according to military regulation must be managed, cared for and preserved.
+Tinker has a number of World War II-era buildings that according to military regulation must be managed, cared for, and preserved.

 The Department of Defense’s Cultural Resources Program was and is a really cool program that helps ensure the preservation of military heritage for future generations.
-The military believes it enhances their mission and connects fighting men and women with history and traditions.
+The military believes it enhances its mission and connects fighting men and women with history and traditions.

 We could learn a lot from the military.